 This candied fruit treat is certainly an easy way to wow guests or a pretty edible prop for a picnic.
 So whether you tried a traditional approach or got bolder by dipping bacon into syrup, we hope you had fun trying this Tanghulu recipe.

-Bored at home or need to level up your kitchen skills?
-Follow our Instagram @honestfoodtalks to explore more Asian food recipes.
+Are you bored at home or need to improve your kitchen skills?
+Subscribe to our YouTube Channel to explore more Asian food recipes.

 Mayalla